-Cardiovascular workouts cover all manner of moving and shaking, from walking to jumping rope, running to a spin class.
+Cardiovascular workouts cover all manner of moving and shaking, from walking to jumping rope, and running to a spin class.
 Target your legs, shoulders, back, core, and arms—and you’re strengthening your lungs and stamina too.
 If you’re out of shape, go easy as you gear up for a cardio workout.
 And remember, 30 minutes of steady walking will do you more good than a series of springs.
-Keep moving at a regular pace to raise your heart rate, and be sure rehydrate afterwards.
+Keep moving at a regular pace to raise your heart rate, and be sure to rehydrate afterward.
 You can find stretching and beginner yoga videos online to help you cool down and keep your muscles from stiffening right back up.

-For many of these exercises, you’ll need only very light (if any) weights–shoulders are delicate, so go easy until you know you won’t be in danger of tearing or too sore the next day.
+For many of these exercises, you’ll need only very light (if any) weights–shoulders are delicate, so go easy until you know you won’t be in danger of tearing or being too sore the next day.

 One temptation to avoid with arm exercises is using your torso to gain momentum or rock towards the weight being lifted.
 Instead, remain still and focus on the specific muscles you’re trying to flex.

-Form is especially crucial with chest work because it can lead to working arms or shoulders instead–when attempting any kind of push-up, make sure to also flex your core so you don’t strain your back muscles.
+The form is especially crucial with chest work because it can lead to working arms or shoulders instead–when attempting any kind of push-up, make sure to also flex your core so you don’t strain your back muscles.

 Essentially you want to keep your lower back on the floor and contract your abs in order to “sit up” with your ribcage and upper torso.